Methodology

 The Fatigue Radar scores every team 0-100 based on schedule density, travel distance, back-to-back flags, and minutes load.
 Higher score = more rested.
 A player on a 12-game over streak playing their third game in four nights carries less forward confidence than one with four days of rest.

-The Situational Spots page weights all five signals into a composite confidence score.
+The Situational Spots page weights all six signals into a composite confidence score.
 A single pillar is likely noise.
 Two pillars is worth watching.
 Three or more aligned = high-conviction edge.
 Sorted by composite score, not streak length alone — so fresh multi-pillar setups rank above long streaks with contradicting signals.